robfatland/zero2x/Z2JH/README.md

 ## The FAQ we would like to find (while learning this)

 - If I am interrupted mid-stream: What becomes of my work?
+    - Using the interactive cloud shell both file structure and cloud resources are present upon resuming from an interruption
 - What is the care and feeding going to look like?
 - What is the Z2JH the high-level breakdown?
     - Set up K8 (Kubernetes plus Helm)